 The disk list stats command displays a list of disks and nodes in a tabular form.
 Each row corresponds to a disk, and each column corresponds to a node.
 An "OK" in the table indicates that the disk that corresponds to that row is accessible by the node that corresponds to that column.
 An "ERR" indicates that the disk that corresponds to that row is inaccessible by the node that corresponds to that column.
-A "NOT_CONN" indicates that the disk that corresponds to that row is not connected to the node that corresponds to that column.
+A "NOT_CONN" indicates that the disk that corresponds to that corresponds to that corresponds to that corresponds to that column.